The Velvet Underground & Nico: Contemporary reception

 A capsule review from Billboard published ahead of the album's release praised the "haunting" vocals of Nico and the "powerful" lyrics of the band, calling it a collection of "sophisticated folk-rock" and a "left-fielder which could click in a big way."
 Vibrations, a small rock music magazine, gave the album a mostly positive review in their second issue, describing the music as "a full-fledged attack on the ears and on the brain" while noting the dark lyrics.
 Wayne Harada of the Honolulu Advertiser and Dave Donelly of the Honolulu Star-Bulletin both praised the album's banana-sticker cover; the former terming it "the wildest" front cover of any album yet and the latter calling it a conversation piece.
 Harada wrote: "Inside, the eating's good, too: 'Sunday Morning' has a definite psychedelic hit sound.
 'Run Run Run' still is another Underground gem gaining ground."
-Donelly called the album "not Commercial with a capitol 'C' but an experience in sound."
+Donelly called the album "not Commercial with a capital 'C' but an experience in sound."
 An anonymous reviewer in the American Record Guide praised Reed's lyrics as "penetratingly contemporary", comparing them to the work of Dylan while calling Reed on the basis of the record "an important new (to me) talent".
 The reviewer also praised the variety in sounds presented by "Sunday Morning", "European Son", and "Heroin" alongside from the more Dylan-esque songs.

-Meanwhile Richard Goldstein of the Village Voice, published in Velvet Underground's hometown of New York City, was more reserved in his praise.
+Meanwhile, Richard Goldstein of the Village Voice, published in Velvet Underground's hometown of New York City, was more reserved in his praise.
 Goldstein called "There She Goes Again" a "blatant" lift of the Rolling Stones rendition of "Hitch Hike" and called Reed's vocal performances on other songs "distressingly like early Dylan".
 However he ultimately wrote that "the Velvets are an important group and this album has some major work [within]", singling out "I'm Waiting for the Man", "Venus in Furs", "Femme Fatale", and "Heroin".
 Of the latter song, Goldstein wrote: